MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities.md

 # Standard activities

-Standard activities enable you to create runbooks to automate your data center procedures.
+Standard Activities enable you to create runbooks to automate your data center procedures.
 Activities are organized into categories to help you find the appropriate activity for the task you want to perform.
 [Learn more](https://msdn.microsoft.com/en-us/library/hh225055).

-[Here](https://msdn.microsoft.com/en-us/library/hh225046(v=sc.12).aspx) is the detailed list of Standard Activities.
+[Here](https://msdn.microsoft.com/en-us/library/hh225046.aspx) is the detailed list of Orchestrator standard activities.